Effective model and Magnetic Properties of the Resistive Electron Quadrupling State

 Below we derive such an \emph{effective} theory, based on the mean-field approximation for the four-fermion order parameter.
 We demonstrate that, in an inhomogeneous sample, the model supports spontaneous magnetic fields, consistently with the experimental results \cite{Grinenko.Weston.ea:21}.
 It also predicts the existence of topological excitations carrying a quantized magnetic flux, in the form of skyrmions.

 We derive our effective model for a state with composite order, from a generic model of a superconductor with a two-component order parameter $\Psi$, with $\Psi^\dagger:=(\psi_1^*,\psi_2^*)$.
-The detailed derivation from the microscopic theory can be found in Supplementary Material \cite{Supplementary}.
-The generic Ginzburg-Landau free energy density for a two-component superconductor reads as \Equation{Eq:FreeEnergy:0}{ \F(\Psi,\A)= \frac{\B^2}{2} +\frac{k_{ab,ij}}{2} (D_i\psi_a )^*D_j \psi_b + V(\Psi^\dagger,\Psi) \,, } where $V(\Psi^\dagger,\Psi)$ is the potential energy term.
+The detailed derivation from the microscopic theory can be found in Supplemental Material \cite{*[{}] [{}] Supplementary-arxiv}.
+The generic Ginzburg-Landau free-energy density for a two-component superconductor reads as \Equation{Eq:FreeEnergy:0}{ \F(\Psi,\A)= \frac{\B^2}{2} +\frac{k_{ab,ij}}{2} (D_i\psi_a )^*D_j \psi_b + V(\Psi^\dagger,\Psi) \,, } where $V(\Psi^\dagger,\Psi)$ is the potential energy term.
 The repeated indices are implicitly summed over, and the indices $i,j$ denote the spatial coordinates while $a,b$ label the different components.
 The individual condensates are coupled to the vector potential $\A$, of the magnetic field $\B=\Curl\A$, via the gauge derivative $\D=\Grad+ie\A$ in the kinetic term.
 In this work, we focus on two-component models that break multiple symmetries.
 The symmetry breaking is encoded in the potential term $V(\Psi^\dagger,\Psi)$ which explicitly reduces the global $\groupSU{2}$ symmetry of a doublet of complex order parameters down to a smaller symmetry group.
-For example, the $\groupSU{2}$ symmetry is broken down to $\groupUZ$, for a superconductor that breaks time-reversal symmetry such as $\sis$, $\sid$, $\dig$, $\pip$, or down to $\groupUZthree$ symmetry for some nematic superconductors \cite{Cho.Shen.ea:20}.
+For example, the $\groupSU{2}$ symmetry is broken down to $\groupUZ$, for a superconductor that breaks time-reversal symmetry such as $\sis$, $\sid$, $\dig$, $\pip$, or down to $\groupUZthree$ symmetry as was suggested for some nematic superconductors \cite{Cho.Shen.ea:20}.
 The composite order of interest arises if the fluctuations-driven restoration of the local gauge symmetry occurs without restoring the other broken symmetries.
-The existence of a composite order was demonstrated in $\groupUU$ \cite{Babaev.Sudbo.ea:04, Babaev:04}, and $\groupSU{2}$ systems \cite{Kuklov.Matsumoto.ea:08,Herland.Bojesen.ea:13}, from these calculations it follows that composite order also exists for $\groupUZn$ symmetries.
+The existence of a composite order was demonstrated in systems featuring $\groupUU$ \cite{Babaev.Sudbo.ea:04,Babaev:04} and $\groupSU{2}$ \cite{Kuklov.Matsumoto.ea:08, Herland.Bojesen.ea:13} symmetries and from these calculations it follows that composite order also exists for $\groupUZn$ symmetries.
 While most of our results qualitatively apply to all of the above mentioned pairing mechanisms, we focus below on the case of the broken time-reversal symmetry $\groupUZ$, and in particular on the $\sis$ state, motivated by the experiment on Ba$_{1-x}$K$_x$Fe$_2$As$_2$ \cite{Grinenko.Weston.ea:21}.
+Other related states with composite order were discussed in \cite{Agterberg.Tsunetsugu:08,Berg.Fradkin.ea:09,Kuklov.Prokofev.ea:06,Erten.Chang.ea:17, Fleurov.Kuklov:19,Shaffer.Wang.ea:21,Buessen.Sorn.ea:21,Fernandes.Fu:21,Chung.Kim:22, DrouinTouchette.Orth.ea:22}.